Al Mukadam

-Al Mukadam (born Ali Mukaddam; April 6, 1984) is a Canadian actor.
-He is known for his performance as Ray Brennan in the Family Channel television series Radio Free Roscoe (2003–2005).
+Al Mukadam (born Ali Mukaddam; April 6, 1985) is a Canadian actor, director, and producer.
+He began his career as a child voice actor in animated series including Angela Anaconda (1999–2001), Franklin (2000-2002) and Rolie Polie Olie (2001–2004), and is known for his performance as Ray Brennan in the Family Channel teen comedy-drama Radio Free Roscoe (2003–2005).
+His film credits include People Hold On (2015) and Miss Sloane (2016).

 Career

 Mukadam started his career as a child actor, starring in several Canadian television series, including Mythic Warriors: Guardians of the Legend, Anne of Green Gables: The Animated Series, and Degrassi: The Next Generation.
 He transitioned into more mature roles with his performance as high school student Ray Brennan in the Family Channel television series Radio Free Roscoe (2003–2005).

 In 2015, Mukadam starred in the independent film People Hold On, as part of an ensemble cast that included Chloe Rose, Katie Boland, and Paula Brancati, which was nominated for a Canadian Screen Award.
 That year, he also starred and co-produced the comedic web series We Are Disorderly, which premiered at a screening in Toronto that was attended by Drake and other Degrassi alum.

 In 2016, he appeared in the feature film Miss Sloane, opposite Jessica Chastain.
 The film had its world premiere at the AFI Fest on November 11, 2016, and also screened at the Napa Valley Film Festival on November 13, 2016.

 In 2018, he played a supporting role in the CTV police procedural television series The Detail.
 Developed by Ley Lukins who served as co-showrunner and co-executive producer alongside Adam Pettle, The Detail was a 10-episode adaptation of the UK smash Scott & Bailey and starred Grimes-Beech as street-smart Detective Jacqueline “Jack” Cooper, who has keen investigative skills but a messy personal life.
 It was cancelled after one season.